ChristofSeiler/ChristofSeiler.github.io/projects.md

 ## Biomedical Engineering Applications

-We applied my new registration method to a wide range of clinical applications.
+We applied our new registration method to a wide range of clinical applications.
 In collaboration with orthopaedic researchers, we compared the shape symmetry between left and right femur bones.
 In collaboration with orthopaedic implant designers, we constructed virtual mandible bones for better implant fitting and design.
 In collaboration with cardiac researchers, we modeled the dynamics of the human heart using ultrasound imaging.
 In collaboration with an orthopaedic surgeon in Argentina, we developed a bone allograft selection algorithm to pick the optimal bone from a femur bone bank for tumor replacement.
 In collaboration with mechanical engineers, we constructed statistical shape and appearance models to evaluate the mechanical properties of femur bones.

 * Paper on implant design: [pdf](http://www.mauricioreyes.me/Publications/BouMiccai2012.pdf)
 * Paper on dynamics of the human heart: [pdf](http://hal.inria.fr/hal-00840041/PDF/MICCAI_mcleod_2013.pdf)